 windows, roof overhangs and raised doorways are permitted to encroach into the front setback a maximum of five feet.
-Upper story balconies may encroach into the right-of-way up to five feet with permission from the City.
+Upper story balconies may encroach into the right-of-way up to five feet with permission from the

+City.

-Maximum No. of Structures: 1
+Maximum Footprint: 650 ft Maximum No. of Structures: 1

-5-23-4.6 Specific Standards for Apartment Buildings.
+5-23-5.6 Specific Standards for Apartment Buildings.
 An apartment is a multiple-unit building with apartments vertically arranged.
 Units may be for rental or for sale in condominium ownership or may be designed as continuing care facilities.
 The ground floor may be available for commercial uses.